dprg/Robie-Big-Robot/README.md

 Things Robie could really use:

-### Hardware upgrades & fixes
+### Mechanical upgrades & fixes desired

-- Mechanical: Head pan seems to get jambed up - doesn't run freely from limit to limit.
+- Mechanical: Head pan seems to get bound up - doesn't run freely from limit to limit.
 Mechanical connection to all-thread is not stable.
 Encoder disk doesn't secure properly.
-Mount for step motor prevents electronics door from closing.
+- Mount for step motor prevents electronics door from closing.

+### Electrical upgrades & fixes desired

 - The connectors for the right shoulder pots should be on keyed wiremount connectors that don't fall apart all the time
+- The flying lead going to D35 which drives the right wrist needs to get wired to a terminal block, and thence to a 3-wire (at least) unique connector going up into the arm, replacing the XT30 that currently supplies power to the right wrist.
 - An elbow (with a BLDC motor) would give it much more expressiveness.

-### Proposed changes to API

-- Provide for simultaneous movement of multiple actuators (asynchronous operation))
+### Software upgrades & fixes desired

 - Provide a parser better suited to computer control.
-The current parser is good for human interaction, but has weaknesses for API interaction (irregular feedback) and not suited to async operation
+The current parser is good for human interaction, but has weaknesses for API interaction (irregular feedback) and is not suited to async operation.
+It would be desirable for it to use a different serial port, and be a whole different parser that uses json to pass commands & status, so as to retain the debug output and human-interactive aspects of the current parser on the arduino serial port.
+- Replace the haar-cascade face recognizer with an AI face recognizer, which would be much more reliable at detecting faces.

 ## Media